-The table below is a more detailed analysis of the management expenses budget forecast, which from 2014/15 is now split into three categories; investment management expenses, administration expenses and oversight and governance.
-The budget forecast for 2016/17 to 2018/19 have been revised and are based on the 2015/16 actual costs which have been reanalysed to agree with the CIPFA guidance on management costs. (see note 8)
+Here is a more detailed analysis of the management expenses budget forecast, which from 2014/15 is now split into three categories; investment management expenses, administration expenses and oversight and governance.
+The budget forecast for 2017/18 to 2019/20 have been revised and are based on the 2016/17 actual costs which have been reanalysed to agree with the CIPFA guidance on management costs. (see note 8)